You are here

 - B.A (Honors) in Psychology from University of Waterloo, Psychology Department, Waterloo, ON Canada

 Leia Y. Saltzman joined the Tulane community in 2017 after completing her post-doctoral training as an Azrieli International Post-Doctoral Fellow at Hebrew University in Jerusalem.
 She earned her MSW and PhD in Social Work at Boston College.
 Trained in both qualitative and quantitative methods, Dr. Saltzman’s research uses mixed methodology to explore the process of adaptation in the context of trauma, community violence, and mass disaster.
 Her previous research has focused on positive adaptation trajectories such as resilience and posttraumatic growth.
 Currently, Dr. Saltzman’s work explores the role of time in the process of adaptation, with the goal of developing time-informed and sustainable mental health interventions.
 She is interested in community based research that influences mental health policies and clinical practices with trauma-affected populations in order to promote well-being, build stronger families, and more cohesive communities that can withstand the impact of mass disaster, trauma, and violence.
+She is a member of the Tulane Center of Excellence in Sex-based Biology and Medicine.

 2018-2020 Building Interdisciplinary Careers in Women’s Health (BIRCWH) Scholar “Sex Differences in the Long-Term Impact of Traumatic Loss on Cardiovascular Health”